teeviapp/teevi-live-italy/README.md

 # Teevi Live Italy

-Canali italiani ufficialmente disponibili in chiaro e gratuitamente in diretta con Teevi.

-## About

 This repository contains the EPG (Electronic Program Guide) data for Italian free-to-air TV channels.
 The data is sourced from [open-epg.com](https://www.open-epg.com) and is updated daily using GitHub Actions and published to GitHub Pages.

 The TV channels information and streams are sourced from [Free-TV/IPTV](https://github.com/Free-TV/IPTV) project.